simplygreatwork/vanilla/examples/notes.md

 going to need a way to append new components dynamically - e.g. list items

-if router then is never called, warn
+if router then is never called with "then", warn

+test using references modules, also test embedded in data url